skoonin/public-tools/README.md

 [![CI](https://github.com/skoonin/public-tools/actions/workflows/ci.yaml/badge.svg)](https://github.com/skoonin/public-tools/actions/workflows/ci.yaml)

 A collection of CLI tools I've written for myself that have been useful.
+Yes, there was help from the robots here, mostly Claude.

 ## Tools